icon-project/documentation/score/audit-checklist.md

 ---
-title: "Audit Checklist"
+title: 'Audit Checklist'
 ---

 This document explains ICON audit criteria and suggests secure SCORE implementation practices.
 Audit checklist consists of 2 severity levels of items, Critical and Warning.
 Audit results will come as Pass/Fail/NA for each Critical items, and Pass/Warning/NA for each Warning items.
 If any Critical item is determined to be Fail, the SCORE deployment will be rejected.

 Listed below are the checklist grouped by severity.